 How to Inspire Yourself This Year

 This is a guest blog by HyeSook Chung, the executive director of DC Action for Children.
 HyeSook spoke at the 2014 Collaborative and her organization was selected as a 2014 Classy Awards Nominee.
-This year, HyeSook joins us on the esteemed Leadership Council, voting alongside other industry leaders to determine the final 10 Classy Award Winners.
+In 2016, HyeSook joined us on the esteemed Leadership Council, voting alongside other industry leaders to determine the final 10 Classy Award Winners.

 Dear members of the social sector,

 Just like you, I am defined by many things—a mom, a wife, a co-worker, a student, an advocate for social change.

 The causes that I am passionate about are early education and children.
 My organization, DC Action for Children, has become the primary source of data on conditions and outcomes for children in Washington, DC.

 Like so many nonprofit leaders, my team and I have been challenged to find sufficient staffing, board resources, sustainable funding, and reliable partners.
 We had a particularly tough time in 2014—the foundation landscape was shifting and we lost four critical funders.

 That’s why when the opportunity to attend the Collaborative + Classy Awards presented itself, it was both an honor, and a major uncertainty.
 DC Action was selected as a Classy Awards Finalist and I was asked to speak at the Collaborative.